Career in Substance Abuse and Addiction Counseling

 Substance abuse and addiction counselors can save lives and impact the drug epidemic that has only worsened since the COVID-19 pandemic began.
 A reported 99,543 people died of drug overdoses in the 12-month period ending in September 2021, according to the Centers for Disease Control and Prevention, compared to 67,727 deaths reported at the end of March 2019.

 Demand will only increase for qualified and passionate workers in substance abuse and addiction counseling in the next 10 years.
-This guide explains how to become an addiction counselor, what they do, the degree and certifications needed, and potential salaries.
+This guide explains how to pursue a substance abuse counselor career.
+It explains what they do, the degree and certifications needed, and potential salaries.

 Featured Online Programs